Why Milanesa is More Than Just Comfort Food in Argentina

 1. Choose the right meat: Use thinly sliced cuts of meat, such as top round or chicken breast, for easier frying and quicker cooking.
 Pound the meat slices to an even thickness to ensure even cooking.

 3. Breading process: Set up a breading station with three bowls – one with flour, another with beaten eggs, and the third with breadcrumbs.
-Dip each meat slice into the flour, then coat it in the beaten eggs, and finally, press it firmly into the breadcrumbs to ensure an even coating.
+Dip each meat slice into the flour, coat it in the beaten eggs, and press it firmly into the breadcrumbs to ensure an even coating.

 5. Proper frying temperature: Heat a generous amount of oil in a frying pan or skillet over medium-high heat.
-The oil should be hot enough to sizzle when the meat is added but not smoking.
-Test the oil’s readiness by dropping a small piece of bread into it – if it quickly sizzles and turns golden, the oil is ready.
+The oil should be hot enough to sizzle when the meat is added, but not smoking.

 7. Drain excess oil: Once the meat slices turn golden brown and crispy, remove them from the pan and place them on a paper towel-lined plate or a wire rack to drain any excess oil.

-8. Serve immediately: Crispy Milanesa is best enjoyed right after frying while it’s still hot and crispy.
+8. Serve immediately: Crispy Milanesa is best enjoyed after frying while it’s still hot and crispy.
 Serve it with a squeeze of lemon juice, alongside a fresh salad, or as a filling for sandwiches or wraps.

 Milanesa vs Cordon Blue vs Schnitzel

 Cordon bleu is a dish that originated in Switzerland but has gained popularity worldwide.
-It typically consists of a pounded and flattened chicken breast that is filled with ham and cheese.
+It typically consists of a pounded and flattened chicken breast filled with ham and cheese.
 The chicken breast is then rolled, breaded, and fried until golden and crispy.
 Cordon bleu is often served with a creamy sauce and can be accompanied by vegetables or rice.

 The Argentinean Affection for Milanesa Sandwiches